Classical Foundations: The Weight of Tradition

 Minimalism: Less Became More

-In the 1960s, a new movement started in the United States.
-It didn’t come right out and say it with big, complicated ideas.
-It started in places like lofts, galleries, small performance spaces, and communities that weren’t connected to schools or universities.
+In the 1960s, a new movement emerged in the United States as a direct response.
+It did not announce itself through large, complicated theories.
+It started in places like lofts, galleries, small performance spaces, and communities that were not connected to schools or universities.
 The composers associated with minimalism were often young, doubtful of the accepted ideas about music, and interested in direct sound.

 This approach felt radical because it reduced rather than expanded.
 After decades of increasingly complex harmonic and structural density, repetition could feel almost shocking.
-But the shock was quiet.
-It came from having patience.
+But this was a quiet shock, rooted in patience.

 Minimalism was not a single style.
 Each composer had their own way of reducing the music.
 Some of them used drones and sustained tones.
 Others focused on the rhythm of the process.
 They wanted to bring together structure and perception.
-The language of classical music didn’t need to be louder.
+The language of classical music did not need to be louder.
 It needed to breathe.
+The Library of Congress calls Terry Riley’s “In C” the founding document of musical minimalism.
+Its 53 short phrases, open instrumentation, and 1964 Tape Music Center premiere made it a practical model for a new compositional logic.In C became a kind of founding text for minimalism

 La Monte Young: The Power of the Drone

 If minimalism has a starting point, La Monte Young is close to it.
-In the late 1950s and early 1960s, he started writing pieces that used long-lasting sounds and lasted for a long time.
+In the late 1950s and early 1960s, he started writing pieces built on sustained tones and long durations.
 Instead of guiding listeners through a series of harmonious sounds, he focused on the physical presence of sound.
 If you hold a single pitch for a long time, you may hear changes in the color and resonance.

 Young’s early pieces, like Composition 1960 #7, use very little musical material.
-The piece is made up of two notes, which you should hold for a long time.
-This approach challenges what we thought we knew about development.
-Nothing too exciting happens.
-The most important thing is the experience of listening itself.
-Small changes in tuning, how the room sounds, and how the performer interacts with the audience become very important.
+The piece consists of two notes held for a long duration.
+This approach challenges conventional ideas of development.
+Very little happens on the surface.
+The listening experience itself becomes primary.
+Small changes in tuning, room resonance, and performer interaction become structurally significant.

 His work with The Theatre of Eternal Music, a group that focuses on long, drone-based performances, expanded these ideas.
 The group explored just intonation and microtonal relationships.
 The result was immersive and, for some, meditative.
 The focus moved from the story to the setting.
 Sound became something you could immerse yourself in rather than just follow.

-Young’s work wasn’t meant to be popular.
-It was used by experimental groups.
+Young’s work was not designed for mass appeal.
+It circulated mainly in experimental contexts.
 But its influence reached far beyond those spaces.
 By focusing on how long musical pieces last, he created a new way of understanding musical time.
 Instead of moving quickly from one event to the next, a piece could stay within a single sound.

 This radical slowing down was not an escape from modernism.
 It was a response to it.
 While serialism increased the number of parameters, Young limited them.
-In the previous century, large orchestral gestures were common.
-However, he reduced forces to sustained tones and small ensembles.
-The gesture was simple, but it meant a lot.
+Where the previous century favored large orchestral gesture, he reduced forces to sustained tones and small ensembles.
+The gesture was simple, but its implications were far-reaching.

 As other composers came across these ideas, they started to use repetition and duration in more rhythmically defined ways.
 The next step would be to use pulse as a central organizing force, which would bring minimalism into a more dynamic space.